Konstantina155/InferONNX/README.md

 ## Automated Model Partitioning

-The partitions in `models/*/partitions/` were generated using the automatic model partitioning process described below.
+The partitions in `models/*/partitions/` were generated using the automated model partitioning process described below.
 To generate partitions from scratch:

 ### Partitioning from Scratch